Local police reports for Killeen, Harker Heights, Copperas Cove and Lampasas

 Killeen

-Criminal mischief was reported at 7:20 a.m.
-Wednesday in the 2400 block of Athens Street.
+- Assault causing bodily injury was reported at 1:15 a.m.
+Sunday in the 3100 block of Atkinson Avenue.

-A pedestrian was cited for walking alongside traffic at 8:37 a.m.
-Wednesday at the intersection of 18th Street and Nolan Avenue.

-Possession of drug paraphernalia was reported at 10:07 a.m.
-Wednesday at the intersection of South Park Street and Veterans memorial Boulevard.

-A terroristic threat was reported at 11:50 a.m.
-Wednesday in the 1700 block of East Veterans Memorial Boulevard.
+- Burglary of a building was reported at 3 a.m.
+Sunday in the 4200 block of East Veterans Memorial Boulevard.

-Assault by contact was reported at 1:07 p.m.
-Wednesday in the 2300 block of Racheal Avenue.

-Misdemeanor theft was reported at 1:49 p.m.
-Wednesday in the 1400 block of Lowes Boulevard.

-Violation of a probation warrant was reported at 3:33 p.m.
-Wednesday in the 3300 block of East Rancier Avenue.
+- Criminal mischief was reported at 4 a.m.
+Sunday in the 2800 block of Tucker Drive.

-Aggravated assault was reported at 3:52 p.m.
-Wednesday in the 200 block of North Gilmer Street.
+- Aggravated assault was reported at 5 a.m.
+Sunday in the 1900 block of North 8th Street.

-Possession of marijuana was reported at 4:55 p.m.
-Wednesday in the 2100 block of South W.S.
-Young Drive.
+- Aggravated assault was reported at 8 a.m.
+Sunday in the 600 block of Parmer Avenue.

-Possession of marijuana was reported at 5:17 p.m.
-Wednesday in the 900 block of West Green Avenue.
+- Misdemeanor theft was reported at 12:25 p.m.
+Sunday in the 1400 block of Lowes Boulevard.

-Possession of marijuana was reported at 6 p.m.
-Wednesday at the intersection of West Central Texas Expressway and West Jasper Drive.

-Assault of a family member was reported at 6:41 p.m.
-Wednesday in the 2400 block of Schwald Road.
+- Harassment by obscene communication was reported at 2:10 p.m.
+Sunday in the 200 block of Dahlia Court.

-Criminal mischief was reported at 7:30 p.m.
-Wednesday in the 900 block of South Fort Hood Street.
+- Misdemeanor theft was reported at 5:53 p.m.
+Sunday in the 1400 block of Lowes Boulevard.

-Assault of a family member was reported at 10:15 p.m.
-Wednesday in the 2700 block of Boyd Avenue.
+- Aggravated assault was reported at 6:10 p.m.
+Sunday in the 2600 block of Savage Drive.

-A warrant arrest was executed at 11:04 p.m.
-Wednesday at the intersection of East Avenue D and North 10th Street.
+- A terroristic threat was reported at 11 p.m.
+Sunday in the 400 block of Sunstone Cove.

 Copperas Cove

-Unreasonable noise was reported at 6:01 a.m.
-Wednesday in the 22000 block of Phyllis Drive.
+- An arrest was carried out at 12:02 a.m.
+Sunday in the 200 block of Marston Street on suspicion of assault.

-A man was arrested at 7:33 a.m.
-Wednesday in the 300 block of East Avenue E on suspicion of public lewdness.
+- An arrest was carried out at 3:32 a.m.
+Sunday in the 200 block of Sherman Drive on suspicion of driving while intoxicated.

+- Unauthorized use of a motor vehicle was reported at 12:20 p.m.
+Sunday in the 2100 block of Liberty Street.

-A man was arrested at 9:39 a.m.
-Wednesday in the 300 block of North 11th Street on suspicion of speeding and being in possession of drug paraphernalia.
+- Theft of a vehicle was reported at 12:59 p.m.
+Sunday in the 300 block of Carpenter Street.

-A woman was arrested at 9:59 a.m.
-Wednesday in the 100 block of West Avenue F on suspicion of aggravated assault.
+- An arrest was carried out at 1:07 p.m.
+Sunday in the 400 block of Avenue B on suspicion of assault.

-Assault causing bodily injury was reported at 2:48 p.m.
-Wednesday in the 300 block of East Avenue E.
+- An arrest was carried out at 7:58 p.m.
+Sunday in the 2900 block of East Business Highway 190 on suspicion of driving while intoxicated.

-Fraud was reported at 4:30 p.m.
-Wednesday in the 3500 block of Jacob Street.
+- An unattended death was reported at 8:13 p.m.
+Sunday in the 900 block of Ridgeline Road.

+- An arrest was carried out at 8:44 p.m.
+Sunday in the 2900 block of East Business Highway 190 on suspicion of possessing marijuana.

 Harker Heights

+- Assault was reported at 2 p.m.
+Sunday in the 800 block of East Central Texas Expressway.

-Assault was reported at 7:30 p.m.
-Wednesday in the 600 block of Hogan Drive.
+- A terroristic threat was reported at 3:30 p.m.
+Sunday in the 300 block of Ann Drive.

 Lampasas

-Unauthorized use of a motor vehicle was reported at 7:44 a.m.
-Wednesday in the 200 block of Skyview Drive.
+- A reckless driver was reported at 3:38 p.m.
+Sunday in the 1600 block of East Central Texas Expressway.

-A suspicious vehicle was reported at 12:04 p.m.
-Wednesday in the 1800 block of East 3rd Street.
+- Suspicious activity was reported at 4:51 p.m.
+Sunday in the 1400 block of West 4th Street.

-Suspicious activity was reported at 4:16 p.m.
-Wednesday in the 100 block of South Key Avenue.
+- A reckless driver was reported at 4:54 p.m.
+Sunday in the 800 block of North Key Avenue.

-A suspicious person was reported at 9:53 p.m.
-Wednesday at the intersection of Chestnut Street. and North Avenue.
+- Theft was reported at 5:39 p.m.
+Sunday in the 1700 block of East Central Texas Expressway.

-A suspicious person was reported at 9:59 p.m.
-Wednesday in the 700 block of West Avenue C.
+- Theft was reported at 6:32 p.m.
+Sunday in the 1700 block of East Central Texas Expressway.

-A disturbance was reported at 10:33 p.m.
-Wednesday in the 100 block of South Broad Street.
+- Found property was reported at 9:13 p.m.
+Sunday in the 1300 block of West 6th Street.

 (0) comments